-2018 PSU Awards Table
+2019 PSU Awards Table

-Set forth below is a summary of the performance metrics and weightings that our C&MD Committee established for our 2018 PSU awards and the degree to which we achieved the performance goals for the 2018 tranche of the 2018 Cash-Settled PSUs.
-Based on the results outlined in the table below, the multiplier for the 2018 tranche of the 2018 Cash-Settled PSUs was 192%.
+Set forth below is a summary of the performance metrics and weightings that our C&MD Committee established for our 2019 PSU awards and the degree to which we achieved the performance goals for the 2019 tranche of the 2019 Cash-Settled PSUs.
+Based on the results outlined in the table below, the multiplier for the 2019 tranche of the 2019 Cash-Settled PSUs was 161%.
+We utilized the same performance metrics for the 2019 (i.e., second) tranche of the 2018 Cash-Settled PSUs was also 161%.

-Percentage of PSU Award Percentage of PSU Target Value / Total LTI Target Value Performance Metrics Performance Metrics Weight Performance Period Target Performance Actual Performance Stock- Settled: 60% 60% / 30% Adjusted Non-GAAP diluted EPS Pipeline Milestone Performance 30% 30% 2018-2020 2018-2020 Specific goals are not di competitive reas Cash- Settled: 40% 40% / 20% Adjusted Free Cash Flows 28% 2018 2019 2020 \$ 2.9B Target set at beginning of 2019 Target set at beginning of 2020 \$ 12.8B \$ 4.0B(1) TBD Settled: 40% Revenues 12% 2018 2019 2020 Target set at beginning of 2019 Target set at beginning of 2020 \$ 13.4B(2) TBD
+Percentage of PSU Award Percentage of PSU Target Value / Total LTI Target Value Performance Metrics Performance Metrics Weight Performance Period Target Performance Actual Performance Stock- 60% / 30% Adjusted Non-GAAP diluted EPS 30% 2019-2021 Specific goals are not Settled: 60% Pipeline Milestone Performance 30% 2019-2021 competitive rea asons Cash- 40% / 20% Adjusted Free Cash Flows 28% 2019 2020 2021 \$ 5.5B Target set at beginning of 2020 Target set at beginning of 2021 \$ 6.0B(1) TBD TBD Settled: 40% Revenues 12% 2019 2020 2021 \$ 13.7B Target set at beginning of 2020 Target set at beginning of 2021 \$ 14.4B (2) TBD TBD

-Notes to the 2018 PSU Awards Table
+Notes to the 2019 PSU Awards Table

-- (1) This financial measure was based on our Non-GAAP free cash flows, as adjusted to add back \$256 million to reflect the cash impact of additional research and development expense recognized in 2018 resulting from the 2018 Ionis Agreement, \$16 million to neutralize the unfavorable cash impact of the worldwide withdrawal of ZINBRYTA and \$33 million related to higher than originally contemplated stock repurchases in 2018, partially offset by the subtraction of \$235 million to reflect tax payments made in connection with tax reform, as these charges were not originally contemplated at the time these performance goals were determined. - (2) This financial measure was based on our publicly reported revenues of \$13.5 billion, as adjusted to neutralize the effects of foreign exchange rate fluctuations.
+- (1) This financial measure was based on our Non-GAAP free cash flows, as adjusted to subtract \$170 million for the decline in operating taxes due to the change in the Company's tax profile, \$58 million for cost savings due to the termination of certain clinical programs in 2019 and \$78 million to remove the favorable impact of the launch delay of rituximab biosimilars, partially offset by the addition of \$33 million to reflect the impact of our acquisition of NST and \$50 million related to higher than originally contemplated stock repurchases in 2019, as none of these items were originally contemplated at the time these performance goals were determined. - (2) This financial measure was based on our publicly reported revenues of \$14.4 billion, as adjusted to neutralize the effects of foreign exchange rate fluctuations.

-The 2018 Stock-Settled PSUs metrics were approved by our C&MD Committee with equal weighting assigned to each metric.
-The two metrics selected were the achievement of a cumulative three-year adjusted Non-GAAP diluted EPS and pipeline milestone performance, in each case, for the three-year period of 2018 through 2020.
+The 2019 Stock-Settled PSUs metrics were approved by our C&MD Committee with equal weighting assigned to each metric.
+The two metrics selected were the achievement of a cumulative three-year adjusted Non-GAAP diluted EPS and pipeline milestone performance, in each case, for the three-year period of 2019 through 2021.

 - Adjusted Non-GAAP diluted EPS measured at the end of three-year performance period was selected to reinforce the importance of achieving long-term financial and operational performance.
-Our C&MD Committee believes that adjusted Non-GAAP diluted EPS is a transparent, operations-based measure. - Pipeline milestone performance over the three-year period of 2018 through 2020 was selected to drive our long-term strategic direction and stockholder value creation through our pipeline progress.
+Our C&MD Committee believes that adjusted Non-GAAP diluted EPS is a transparent, operations-based measure. - Pipeline milestone performance over the three-year period of 2019 through 2021 was selected to drive our long-term strategic direction and stockholder value creation through our pipeline progress and development.

-The 2018 Cash-Settled PSUs financial metrics are adjusted free cash flows and revenues.
-At the beginning of each year during the performance period for our 2018 PSU awards, our C&MD Committee will approve the targets for each of these financial metrics for such year.
+The 2019 Cash-Settled PSUs financial metrics are adjusted free cash flows and revenues.
+At the beginning of each year during the performance period for our 2019 Cash-Settled PSU awards, our C&MD Committee will approve the targets for each of these financial metrics for such year.
 Our C&MD Committee decided that because of the nature of our business, in which operating metrics can potentially be impacted positively or negatively by events outside of the control of executives, the design of the PSU program would be based, in part, on the use of three one-year financial goals.